About the course

 We also offer the opportunity for suitably qualified candidates to follow a specialism option in either mathematics or science.

 Trainees complete 24 weeks of training within a school setting, undertaking teaching practices in two consecutive age phases and also school-based training.

 The remainder of the training year consists of centre-based training in the core and foundation curriculum areas and professional studies.
 This training is based largely at Hillborough Junior School in Luton.
 Sessions also take place in other settings, including partnership schools and a special school.
-In addition you will have the opportunity to focus on the areas of special educational needs, developing reading and computing across the curriculum through directed placements.
+In addition you will have the opportunity to focus on the areas of special educational needs and developing early reading through directed placements.